Reports to: Housing Stability Services Manager

 - Perform other responsibilities as assigned in support of LifeWire’s mission.

-- Two or more years’ experience in crisis intervention and domestic violence advocacy preferred.
+- Two or more years of experience in crisis intervention and domestic violence advocacy preferred.

-- Willingness to practice cultural humility and open-mindedness around conversations pertaining to race, identity, and equity.
+- Willingness to practice cultural humility and open-mindedness around conversations pertaining to race, ethnicity, identity, and equity.

 - Experience working with individuals experiencing economic abuse preferred and/or a strong interest in economic justice issues and systems.

-- Experience, ability and willingness to work with a culturally diverse team and participants.
+- Experience and willingness to work with a culturally diverse team and participants.

 - Updated – or ability and willingness to update – CPR and First Aid Certification and AIDS/HIV Certification

-- Ability to work independently and as part of a team to deliver services.
+- Works independently and as part of a team to deliver services.

-- Ability to attend work regularly, including scheduled work time outside of typical office hours.
+- Attends work regularly, including scheduled work time outside of typical office hours.